logicxd/til/Computer Networks/Notes1-Division-Multiplexing.md

 * **Guard time**: small timing variations between each turn.
 * **STDM**: Statistical Time Division Multiplexing.
 Similar except that the individual streams contribute to the multiplexed stream not on a fixed schedule, but according to the statistics of their demand.

-## Code Division Multiplexing (CDM)
-A form of **spread spectrum** communication in which a narrowband signal is spread out over a wider frequency band.